 Protegrity

-This section explains how to use Protegrity to enhance data security in Exasol through tokenization.
+This article explains how to use Protegrity to enhance data security in Exasol through tokenization.

 Tokenization is the process of substituting sensitive data with non-sensitive data in the form of tokens.
 Protegrity allows you to use tokens and mask data in your Exasol database using defined functions (UDFs) with the Protegrity Application Protector REST API.